Radiance Of The Seas accidents and incidents

 |2011||Propulsion / Power Loss|

 On most 2011 cruises, the ship was departing and arriving in homeport Tampa Florida under orders of USCG assigned COTP (“Captain of The Port Order”).
 This situation was caused by malfunction of one of the vessel’s 2 Azipods (propulsion units).

 The propulsion system issue made the ship inoperative for manoeuvring in port and required tractor tugs to escort it every time it was in Tampa Bay (arriving or departing) for safety reasons (in case the other Azipod fails too).
 The problem was fixed in late Autumn when the ship entered drydock for a scheduled refurbishment.

 (overboard) On March 21, 2010, a male passenger fell overboard at 8 pm.
 After code “Oscar” was announced, the ship slowed down and turned, then rescue boats were launched.
 The man was found unresponsive and brought back on the ship.
 CPR was conducted for ~20 min, but unsuccessfully.
 The man was pronounced dead.

 |25 November 2009||Ship Collision / Allision|

-On November 25, 2009, while maneuvering for docking in Puerto Vallarta Mexico, a minor collision occurred between the docked Radiance and the maneuvering for docking Carnival cruise ship Carnival Splendor.
+On November 25, 2009, while manoeuvring for docking in Puerto Vallarta Mexico, a minor collision occurred between the docked Radiance and the manoeuvring for docking Carnival cruise ship Carnival Splendor.
 The incident caused a small dent in the Radiance ship’s front.
 Both vessels were examined and deemed seaworthy.
 After the incident, the RCI Captain was evacuated from the ship, and replaced by another Captain.